 During the shelter in place period, during the COVID-19 pandemic, historic numbers of people got out and walked, ran, and rode bicycles in droves.
 People needed to do something to curb the cabin fever and get out of the house.
 Mask donning folks who lost their health club access, walked, ran, or rode their bikes to keep from going nuts.
 It was much, much safer with only a fraction of vehicle traffic on the roads.
 After restrictions began to lift, many people wanted to keep up with the new routine.

 Some cities used the opportunity to expand the protected right of ways and have decided to keep them in place, perhaps even expanding them further over time.
 Sadly Houston wasn’t among those avant-garde cities yet.
 Hopefully soon.

 Bicycle Commuting Was Once Viable Before The People Came

-When I first moved back to Houston, from living and traveling worldwide, I wanted to keep riding my bicycle.
+When I first moved back to Houston, I wanted to keep riding my bicycle from living and traveling worldwide.
 It had become a way of life for me.
 I was in the best shape of my life, and I wanted to keep doing what had become second nature to me.

 Of course, I still owned a car, I was an American living in Texas, but I wanted to ride my bike whenever possible.
 My home was just a few miles from my workplace, and both places were rural, which meant few cars and trucks on local roads.
 Even though sidewalks were non-existent, it was relatively safe to share the road.
 There were no traffic jams, and it was a relatively stress-free coexistence of bikes, walkers, and cars.

-I would routinely ride my bicycle with my kids in a car seat on the back, singing our way down the road regularly.
+I would routinely ride my bicycle with my kids in a car seat on the back, regularly singing our way down the road.
 We’d ride to a local airport pond and feed the ducks and watch the planes.
 I’d even stop at the grocery store to buy bread and milk.
 It was wonderful.